okabe-r/demo-rep/README.md

-# my first file
+# My First File

-I am grateful for haveing nice resources like freecodecamp and github
+I am grateful for haveing nice resources like freecodecamp and github!!